 2. Skip a payment.
 WHAT?!
 Did I seriously just suggest that?
 Skip a payment ONLY if you have called the company and asked to do so without penalty! (and obviously this is not something you can do every month!)
 I have found that if you absolutely cannot pay your monthly payment most places are willing to allow you to pay less for a month or two to fit your budget (or even skip 1 month!).
 If you can though, pay a little extra on the “good” months- even if it’s only $10.
 In fact I make it a point every month to pay extra unless we really can’t afford the extra $10.

 3. Ask for a discount.
 Every month ask if they will give you a discount if you pay it all up front.
 Even if the bill is only $100!
 Some of our bills never offer a discount.
 Some have told me that it depends on the day.
 One day their manager will tell them it’s a discount day and then they will allow it.
 Every company and medical office is different – it doesn’t hurt to ask.

-- Sometimes it is cheaper to ask for the doctor bill without insurance as a self-pay.
+4. Self-Pay.
+Sometimes it is cheaper to ask for the doctor bill without insurance as a self-pay.
 Sounds crazy I know.
 Typically when a doctor/hospital charges an amount with insurance it is highly inflated.
 If you have to pay 100% up to a high deductible that you know you probably won’t meet anyways, the self-pay without insurance rate is usually considerably cheaper.
 It won’t go towards your deductible this way, but if you aren’t expecting a lot of bills it may be worth it!
 I almost always pay out of pocket to our chiropractor office because it only cost $20 as opposed to a $30 co-pay!

-- Sometimes in unique situations when you are expecting testing or therapy, you can discuss with the billing department if they will code it differently so that insurance will cover the cost.
-For example, my son needs occupational therapy for his sensory disorder, but my insurance will NOT cover anything sensory related.
-However, he DOES have a fine motor delay, and I was able to go back to the doctor and get him to re-write a prescription for billing purposes that specifically said “fine motor delay” NOT “sensory diagnosis”.
+6. Code it differently.
+Sometimes in unique situations when you are expecting testing or therapy, you can discuss with the billing department if they will code it differently so that insurance will cover the cost.
+For example, my son needed occupational therapy for his sensory disorder, but my insurance would NOT cover anything sensory related.
+However, he DID have a fine motor delay, and I was able to go back to the doctor and get him to re-write a prescription for billing purposes that specifically said “fine motor delay” NOT “sensory diagnosis”.
 I have found that many times doctors and billing centers are willing to work with you if possible to help you save money.
 This of course won’t work for a regular doctor appointment, but keep this in mind if you come across a situation where your insurance won’t cover something.
 If you ask the right questions you can find out what they DO cover, and see if you can get around it another way.